ayushvhg/ayushvhg/README.md

 Users can explore a rich digital collection of medicinal plants, learning about their properties, benefits, and traditional uses.
 The garden provides an interactive visual experience that mimics a real-world herbal environment.

+2.⁠ ⁠Medicine Recommendation for Health Issues

+Based on user-inputted health concerns, the platform suggests herbal medicines and formulations derived from Ayurvedic classical texts and repositories, promoting natural healing alternatives.

  Visuals:For visuals check out the figma design link provided in the end of the